alpinejs/alpine/packages/docs/src/en/directives/teleport.md

 Notice how we are now able to listen for events dispatched from within the teleported element from outside the `<template>` element itself?

-Alpine does this by looking for event listeners registered on `<template x-teleport...>` and stops those events from propogating past the live, teleported, DOM element.
+Alpine does this by looking for event listeners registered on `<template x-teleport...>` and stops those events from propagating past the live, teleported, DOM element.
 Then, it creates a copy of that event and re-dispatches it from `<template x-teleport...>`.

 <a name="nesting"></a>
 ## Nesting